Zolgensma: the assessment, treatment process, and after care – FAQs

 - raise levels of a heart protein called troponin-I that may indicate injury to the heart.

-As part of the Zolgensma treatment, to help manage any increase in liver enzymes that a child could develop they will be given a corticosteroid medicine such as prednisolone 24-hours before and for about 2 months or longer after treatment.
+A child treated with Zolgensma could develop an increase in liver enzymes.
+To help manage this they will be given a corticosteroid medicine such as prednisolone.
+This is given 24-hours before and for about 2 months or longer after treatment.

 For more information, please see the Zolgensma Patient Information Leaflet.

-Your child’s team will talk with you about how these possibilities are managed and what to look out for and what to do if these occur.
+Your child’s team will talk with you about how these possibilities are managed.
+They will tell you what to look out for and what to do if these occur.

 "The active substance in Zolgensma may temporarily be excreted through your child’s bodily waste.
-Careful hand hygiene and care with the disposal of any nappies for at least one month after infusion is recommended in their Package Information Leaflet.
+Careful hand hygiene and care with the disposal of any nappies is recommended for at least one month after infusion.
+See the Patient Information Leaflet.

-Your child will also need to attend for regular periodic blood test results and follow up clinic appointments for some time following their infusion.
+Your child will also need to attend for regular periodic blood test results and follow up clinic appointments.
 These may be able to be carried out locally to your home.
 Your clinical team will advise you on this.
 How long this will need to carry on for will depend on your individual child’s needs and should be discussed with your treating clinician."

 The clinicians at the Infusion Centre will go through all this information with you.

-In England, the four centres have arrangements they will put in place for parents / carers to stay close to their child.
+In England, the Infusion Centres have arrangements they will put in place for parents or carers to stay close to their child.
 Centres in the devolved countries will be able to advise what help they can provide.

-All the gene therapy centres have facilities in place to support families holistically throughout the treatment period.
+All the gene therapy centres give full support throughout the treatment period.